The Stepford Scenario

 Another aspect of subjective consciousness is our inner life — the things that we notice happening to us when we are thinking or imagining or planning or remembering.
 We have a train of thought, that we can picture things in our imagination, that we can form words in our heads without saying them out loud, talking to ourselves in a way that only we can hear.
 We experience these things subjectively, first hand.
 We know they exist and we know what they’re like.

-People say “I have thought in my head” or they talk about the “content of their consciousness” — as if they’re in a kind of container that holds all these things that are going on when we’re “thinking”.
+People say “I have thought in my head” or they talk about the “content of their consciousness”— as if they’re in a kind of container that holds all these things that are going on when we’re “thinking”.
 This is another reification — a metaphor for all the things that are happening.
 So here’s another “thing”-that-isn’t-actually-a-thing, that we have no way to talk about except through metaphor.
-Really it’s a “process“, a series of “events” (because it takes place over time) involving “thoughts”, some of which can see or hear (that is “experiences”).

-So suppose that’s what I stole: the children’s “stream of consciousness” — the ongoing process of experience and thought that was happening in their heads.
+Really it’s a “process, a series of “events” (because it takes place over time) involving “thoughts”, some of which can see or hear (that is they are “experiences”).
+So suppose that’s something I stole: the children’s “stream of consciousness” — the ongoing process of experience and thought that was happening in their heads.